peanutbutterclassic/insync/README.md

 3. STEM (Science, Technology, Engineering and Mathematics);
 4. Arts, Humanity & Literature.

-The website is easy to navigate as it follows a [three-click rule](https://brand-experience.ieee.org/the-3-click-rule-myth-or-fact/) and provides ease of use for people with disability.
+The [InSync](https://peanutbutterclassic.github.io/insync/) website is easy to navigate since it is intuitive and provides ease of use for people with disability.

 ![Responsive Mockup](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/images/Screen_Main.png)